lkesteloot/unsong/unsong.md

 “It’s not a joke!”
 Alvarez protested.
 “A letterbomb is, in its way, the most honest form of communication.
 People say communication is about conveying information, but it really isn’t.
 Communication is a form of magic.
 The kabbalists say they know words that can draw lightning from the sky, or summon trees from the ground.
 So what?!
 Our everyday words are far more powerful than their most sacred incantation!
 A German guy with a silly beard writes a manifesto, and fifty years later half the world is in flames!
 An Austrian guy with a silly mustache gives a speech, and a decade later ten million people are dead!
 A hundred diplomats in the UN sign a charter, and suddenly you’ve got to pay Gogmagog everything you have if you want the doctor to be able to save your life.
 People get all excited about the Names, call them words of power, but who ever heard of a Name that kills ten million people?
 Oh, there are words of power, all right, but it’s not the Names of God you have to worry about.
 And in a sense this— ” he tossed the letterbomb up in the air, then caught it theatrically—“is the essence of kabbalah.
 The Word made flesh!”

 Clark clapped sarcastically.
 Erica and Maduegbuna just stared.
 Brian looked pained.
 “Please don’t toss the bomb,” he said.
-“The detonation mechanism is still…”
+“The detonation mechanism is still...”

 “Ms. Lowry,” said Dylan, cutting him off.
 “Do you think you’ve got what it takes?”